 Once you have registered your interest in the group you will be sent a couple of questionnaires that we ask everyone to complete at the beginning and end of every group.
-This helps us to make sure that you are being offered the right level of support and allows you to see your progress from taking part in the webinar.
-When you have returned the questionnaires you will receive an invite into the group and, after a few clicks of a button, you will be brought into the webinar group.
+This helps us to make sure that you are being offered the right level of support and allows you to see your progress from taking part in the online course.
+When you have returned the questionnaires you will receive an invite into the group and, after a few clicks of a button, you will be brought into the wellbeing course group.

 You will be able to see our therapist but they won’t be able to see you, and you won’t be able to see the other participants.
-The therapist is also able to share worksheets, videos etc with you during the webinar.
+The therapist is also able to share worksheets, videos etc with you during the live online wellbeing course.
 You will be able to type in questions or comments and the therapist will be able to answer you directly.